Pootismansanvich/TheGameEver/README.md

 - Control the player using the arrow keys.
 - Shoot bullets by pressing 'F'.
-- Dont Die, Death is Gay
+- Dont Die, Death is Gay (Pootis note: Alex you motherfu-)

 ## Dependencies